 One of the oldest and best-preserved buildings of its kind, it originally housed the brave men whose job it was to keep law and order in a rough and tumble town full of tired and inebriated roughnecks who worked the local mines.

-Enjoy the Canmore Nordic Center
+Mountain Bike at the Canmore Nordic Center

 The Canmore Nordic center is what put Canmore on the map for tourism.
 For the 1988 Calgary Winter Olympics, the center was constructed and brought in international visitors from around the world.